colin0brass/FaceLabellingExportLrPlugin/README.md

 ## Status
 Currently this is an early-life prototype with various known and suspected limitations.

-It works for me, on my Mac computer, but I have not yet given it any extensive robustness testing, and have not tested it on Windows at all yet
+It works for me, on both Mac and Windows, but I have not yet given it any extensive robustness testing, so I fully expect there will be issues in wider deployment.

 I strongly advise you only try this if you are comfortable with computing and scripting, and prepared for some failures and debug.